Nsustain/.github/profile/README.md

 ***Who are we?***<br>
 College students.
 Internet strangers.
 Open-source developers.
 We wanted to do something good for the environment and sustainability, but realized it's really hard to make a big impact as regular people like ourselves.
-So, we wanted to make a way for everyone to contribute.
-This is why we created Nsustain, which stands for E[<b>N</b>]vironment and [<b>sustain</b>]ability.
+This is why we created Nsustain, which stands for the e[<b>N</b>]vironment and [<b>sustain</b>]ability.
+Pick any project request that speaks to your heart, and help it in any way you want.

 <br>
 <br>